Cannabis Is Critical to Cancer Treatment But How Much Do You Need?

 Cannabis Stops Nausea and Vomiting

 According to the recent meta-analysis, there are 28 studies evaluating the therapeutic potential of cannabinoids in treating nausea and vomiting associated with chemotherapy.
 Cannabinoids used ranged from THC and THC-like compounds, nabilone and dronabilone, to a mix of THC and CBD in 1:1 ratio.
-The doses for THC ranged from 5-60mg per day, while the combined THC:CBD were administered in form of a spray containing 27mg and 25mg of each, respectively.
+The doses for THC ranged from 5-60mg per day.
+Meanwhile the combined THC:CBD were administered in spray form containing 27mg and 25mg of each, respectively.

 All studies suggested that the number of patients showing complete alleviation of nausea and vomiting was greater in groups using cannabinoids in any formulation.
 The patients were 4 times more likely to experience this positive effect if they were using cannabinoids.